An Official Website of the Commonwealth of Kentucky

 Bucks and does of any age.

 Approximately 4-6 weeks.
 Kentucky Fish and Wildlife staff make every effort to get samples to the laboratory as quickly as possible.
-If your deer tests positive for CWD, you will be contacted by a Kentucky Fish and Wildlife biologist.
+If your deer tests positive for CWD, you will be contacted by Kentucky Fish and Wildlife.

 The CDC recommends that hunters strongly consider having deer that are harvested within CWD Surveillance Areas tested prior to consuming the meat.
 Until the CWD test results are returned, harvested meat can be frozen as unprocessed quarters or as fully processed and packaged meat.
 However, label and separate each individual deer in your freezer until you receive the CWD test results.
 If the deer tests positive for CWD and you choose to discard the meat, it can be double bagged and disposed of at a lined landfill or other approved methods for disposal.
 If you have any questions, please contact Kentucky Fish and Wildlife.